siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Shell/overview.md

 #### Version 6.785165

 Version 6 includes a fix for APAR PI35342.
-The plug-in is now compatible with IBM UrbanCode Deploy version 6.1.0.4 and later.
+The plug-in is now compatible with IBM DevOps Deploy version 6.1.0.4 and later.

 #### Version 5.562693

-Version 5 includes a fix for a defect where the Shell plug-in was not upgraded when users upgraded to IBM UrbanCode Deploy 6.1.0.2.
+Version 5 includes a fix for a defect where the Shell plug-in was not upgraded when users upgraded to IBM DevOps Deploy 6.1.0.2.

 |Back to ...||Latest Version|Shell ||||